pw398/pw398.github.io/_posts/2025-05-28-MongoDB-via-MongoShell.md

 categories: MongoDB Bash Python
 ---

-Introductory Text...

-# Prologue

-This is the first of three articles on MongoDB.
-The content will focus on:
+This is the first of 3 articles on MongoDB and the power of unstructured databases.
+The focus is on using the Mongo shell, though parallel resources linked to within utilize command-line (Bash) and PyMongo commands.
-- Article 1: Overview and Platforms
-- Article 2: Aggregation and Pipelines
-- Article 3: Streaming Data and Machine Learning

-For this first article, 3 parallel notebooks of code are provided.
-The below will focus on commands through Mongo shell, while the parallel notebooks provide code for the same actions in Bash (plus Javascript) and PyMongo.

 # Outline

-1. Advantages of Unstructured Databases
+1. ...
-2. MongoDB and Atlas
+2. ...
 3. Installation
     - Windows
     - Ubuntu Linux
+    - Mac?
     - MongoDB Tools
     - PyMongo
 4. The Mongo Shell